czxttkl/X-AI/README.md

 ### Usage

-We mainly have two models: "rl_prtr" refers to Q-DeckRec, and "ga" referes to Genetic Algorithm.
+We mainly have two models: "rl_prtr" refers to Q-DeckRec, and "ga" refers to Genetic Algorithm.

 #### Synthetic Neural Network Problem

 The synethetic neural network problem assumes the win rate function f() is a neural network.
+It also assumes $x_o$ is fixed.
+Therefore, Q-DeckRec will learn a search policy to find the best $x_p$ against $x_0$, while $x_p$ is initialized randomly.
 This problem is the best starting point to experiment Q-DeckRec and other algorithms before moving to real deck recommendation problems.

 Generate problems
 ```